Farm to Table Dinner: An Annual Event at UNC Asheville

 Gathered around the table in the heart of our beautiful campus, we honor and celebrate the land that sustains us, the gardens and businesses that feed us, and our collective efforts to insure that our wider community is engaged and nourished.

 The intention behind this annual event is three-fold: To create a fall harvest ritual around food and farming on campus; To recognize and celebrate the efforts of our student gardeners, faculty and staff partners, and community collaborators, all of whom are working to manifest UNC Asheville’s sustainability values through our landscapes, our co-curricular programs, and our academic initiatives; and, To advance and accelerate our work together in the years ahead.

 Be a sponsor for UNC Asheville's annual fall celebration!
 We welcome both cash and in-kind donations, at three different sponsorship levels.
-Stay tuned for information about sponsorship in 2019.

 RAINBOW CHARD LEVEL